Dr. Jennifer Goodlander

 About Jennifer Goodlander

-Professor Goodlander’s main area of research and teaching centers puppetry and objects to explore the tensions between tradition and modernity as expressed in transnational performance, literature, and other arts—primarily in Indonesia and Southeast Asia.
-She is especially interested in the productive boundary between text, embodiment, material culture, and visual representation as investigated through an ethnographic lens.
+Professor Goodlander’s main area of research, creative work, and teaching centers on tensions between tradition and modernity as expressed in transnational performance, literature, and other arts—primarily in Indonesia and Southeast Asia, especially in relation to gender, sexuality, and cultural identity.
+Her methods focus on the productive boundary between text, embodiment, material culture, and visual representation as investigated through an ethnographic lens.

 Recent Publications and Other Activities: